nametree

 Emma Jocelyn

-3 beats to Emma's 2, so the pair keeps its rhythm · shares Germanic roots · from Gauzelin, a Germanic tribal name
+3 beats to Emma's 2, so the pair keeps its rhythm · shares Germanic roots · from Gauzelin, a Norman name built on the tribal name of the Gauts; it arrived in England as a man's name, spent centuries as a surname, and returned in the 20th century as a girls' name with a soft French finish

 Emma Ramona